darkyboys/gdif/README.md

 ## 💬 Feedback

-Open an [issue](https://github.com/darkyboys/gdif/issues) or start a [discussion](https://github.com/darkyboys/gdif/discussions) if you run into bugs or have feature ideas!
+Open an [issue](https://github.com/darkyboys/gdif/issues) if you run into bugs or have feature ideas!

 ---